slviajero/EepromFS/README.md

 has to be declared with the EEPROM I2C address and the size as parameters.

+Alternatively

+	EepromEFS MyEFS(0x50)

+will contruct and objects that tries to determine the size of the EEPROM automatically.
+Currently 4k and 32k EEPROMS are implemented.

 Buffer size for EEPROM access is 16 bytes.
 Maximum filename length is 12 bytes.
 All ASCII characters are allowed as a file name.

 ## POSIX API